sqx3935/tensorreactions/Nil Reaction Library/README.md

 ---------------

+1. figure out how to have this self update
-After the library is finalized, I need to document it.
+2. After the library is finalized, I need to document it.